 There are also some limitations, mainly the fact that this is a linear boundary condition and valid only if small displacements and rotations occur in the area of the applied entity and the remote point itself.

 The user defines for each of the translational directions if the displacement should either be unconstrained or predescribed.
-Each predescribed value can either be defined by a scaler value, a function or a table.
+Each predescribed value can either be defined by a scalar value, a function or a table.
 For function or table data the value may depend on time (or frequency in case of a harmonic analysis) and the spatial coordinates.

-For each rotational direction the rotation can either be predescribed or unconstrained.
+For each rotational direction the rotation can either be prescribed or unconstrained.
 In case of a predescribed rotation the value is given in radians.
 The input methods and possible dependencies are the same as for the translational directions.

 Here the user defines the coordinates of the external point on which the displacement is applied.
 The coordinates are given in the global coordinate system of the mesh.